EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_03/hands_on_3.md

 # Maximum timeslice constraint

 Next, we want to ensure that the supply of windturbine does not exceed a certain value during the day.
 This may be because, for example, there is reduced wind during the day.
 We will, therefore, modify the `TechnodataTimeslices.csv` file by changing the values of UtilizationFactor.
-This is shown in the figure below.
-Where we change the morning and afternoon timeslices to be 0.5, as an example.
+This is shown in the figure below, where we change the morning and afternoon timeslices to be 0.5, as an example.

 ![](assets/Figure_3.2.png){width=100%}